learning-zone/angular-basics/notes/angular.md

 #### Q. What are directives?
 Directives add behaviour to an existing DOM element or an existing component instance.
+There are four types of directives in Angular
+* Components directives
+* Structural directives
+* Attribute directives
+* Custom Directive

+Example
 ```typescript
 import { Directive, ElementRef, Input } from '@angular/core';